-Special Instruction: Early Learning staff has a wealth of information and ideas for supporting the development of young children.
-They will work with you to help you develop and implement individualized strategies that will support your child’s development.
+We have a wealth of information and ideas for supporting the development of young children.
+We will work with you to help develop and implement individualized strategies that will support your child’s development.

-Developmental Therapy: Educational, Occupational, Physical, and Speech services based on needs identified by the child’s parent/caregiver and your service coordinator.
+Educational, Occupational, Physical, and Speech services based on needs identified by the child’s parent or caregiver, and your service coordinator.

 The first three years of life are a period of incredible growth.
 Research supports the effectiveness of early intervention to significantly impact a child’s developmental progress.
 Experiences early in life are especially crucial in organizing the brain’s basic structures, as they create the foundation for all future learning and behavior.
 The earlier services geared toward supporting the child’s development are provided, the greater the long-term impact there will be for the child.